top of page

 Leave the audience wanting more.

 The idea was to complete the last musical number before the audience had had enough.
-This way on the drive home they would already be anticipating the next show.
+This way, they would already be anticipating the next show on the drive home.

-Imagine giving your teenager a lecture, and having him walk away thinking, “When do I get the next one?”
+Imagine lecturing your teenager and having him walk away thinking, “When do I get the next one?”

-In life generally, it would do you well to express your points without making your listeners want to run away screaming.
+Generally, it would do you well in life to express your points without making your listeners want to run away screaming.
 If you can keep your fans listening to you, you’re on your way to becoming a master entertainer.

 Good examples of how to do it

-There are movies with dominant social issue themes that keep their messages measured enough to allow the viewing experience to be enjoyable.
+Some movies with dominant social issue themes keep their messages measured enough to make the viewing experience enjoyable.
 Here are a few of them.
-There are many more, but these are the ones I can think of at the moment.
+There are many more, but these are the ones I can think of:

 • Planet of the Apes (1968) -- Anti-war/racism